amorist/awesome/README.md

 ## Dart

+- [getflutter](https://github.com/ionicfirebaseapp/getflutter) - Most popular and easy to use open source UI library with 1000+ Widgets to build flutter app.
 - [day.dart](https://github.com/dayjs/day.dart) - ⏰ Day.js in dart.
 Day.dart is inspired by Day.js.
 Write with nearly the same API.
 Build on the top of the powerful DateTime class.
 - [plugins](https://github.com/flutter/plugins) - Plugins for Flutter maintained by the Flutter team
 - [flutter-go](https://github.com/alibaba/flutter-go) - flutter 开发者帮助 APP，包含 flutter 常用 140+ 组件的demo 演示与中文文档